microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README.md

 If IS_QVGA_MONO=1 then testing is done by converting images to monochrome and QVGA, else if IS_QVGA_MONO=0 then testing is done on VGA RGB images.

-The architecture RPool_Face_QVGA_monochrome is for QVGA monochrome format while RPool_Face_C and RPool_Face_Quant are for VGA RGB format.
+The architectures RPool_Face_QVGA_monochrome and RPool_Face_M4 are for QVGA monochrome format while RPool_Face_C and RPool_Face_Quant are for VGA RGB format.

 ###### For calculating MAP scores:
 Now using these boxes, we can compute the standard MAP score that is widely used in this literature (see [here](https://medium.com/@jonathan_hui/map-mean-average-precision-for-object-detection-45c121a31173) for more details) as follows: